-Like Buffer, Edgar automatically shares posts for you on social media (with support currently for Twitter; Facebook profiles and pages; and LinkedIn profiles and company pages).
+Like Buffer, Edgar allows you to schedule posts to be shared on social media (with support for Twitter, Facebook profiles and pages, Instagram, Pinterest, and LinkedIn profiles and company pages).
 Edgar, however, has several major differences.

 So now that you know how Edgar is different from Buffer, which tool is right for you?
 Should you use Buffer or Edgar to manage your social media?